 Text by Daniel Garcia and James Bow

-As of the time of this writing (July 2014), the Milton GO train line offers eight Toronto-bound departures on weekday mornings, and eight return journeys in the afternoon rush hour.
+As of the time of this writing (January 5, 2015), the Milton GO train line offers nine Toronto-bound departures on weekday mornings, and nine return journeys in the afternoon rush hour.
 All trains make all intermediate stops which, from Milton east are Lisgar, Meadowvale, Streetsville, Erindale, Clarkson, Dixie and Kipling (where a connection is available with the Toronto subway), before ending their journeys at Toronto's Union Station.
 The service is also fed and augmented by a number of bus routes, including dozens of "train-buses" throughout the day and during weekends, as well as shuttle services linking rush hour trains to and from Waterloo Region.
-The average daily ridership of the Milton GO Train line, as of 2008, is 22,353 passengers.
+The average daily ridership of the Milton GO Train line, as of 2014, is near 30,000 passengers.

 GO's Milton line is unique in many ways.
 It is the only train line to operate largely on Canadian Pacific rails.
-It was the first GO Train line other than the Lakeshore line to offer two-way midday service.
 Because of this, labour disruptions that affected the Canadian National lines and crews had no impact on Canadian Pacific service, and Milton GO trains would sometimes run when other GO Train service was halted.
 The Milton line has the second-highest ridership of the GO train lines on the network (after the combined Lakeshore East and West service).
+It was the first GO Train line other than the Lakeshore line to offer two-way midday service.
 It was, for years, the focus of the most plans for increased service outside of the Lakeshore GO Line, and was almost the first GO Train to reach Waterloo Region, before focus shifted to GO's Kitchener line.

 Service on the Milton GO Train line began on October 25, 1981, making Milton the fourth GO Train line of the system (after Lakeshore West and East, Georgetown [now Kitchener] and Richmond Hill.
 Unlike the Lakeshore and Georgetown lines, it replaced no passenger service.
 Although passenger trains had used the Canadian Pacific tracks to access Toronto's Union and North Toronto stations from London, Galt and Orangeville, passenger service on the Canadian Pacific tracks had ended years before 1981.